Professional wrestling: Draw

+No contest

+A wrestling match may be declared a no contest if, under the fictional storyline, the winning conditions are unable to occur.
+The storyline may attribute such an outcome to factors such as excessive interference, the loss of referee's control over the match, an injury unrelated to the fictitious storyline, or other fictional circumstances presenting the scheduled match to even begin.
+A no contest is a state separate and distinct from a draw — a draw indicates winning conditions were met.
+Although the terms are sometimes used interchangeably in practice, this usage is technically incorrect.

+Other dramatic elements

 While each wrestling match is ostensibly a competition of athletics and strategy, the goal from a business standpoint is to excite and entertain the audience.
 Although the competition is staged, dramatic emphasis draws out the most intense reaction.
 Heightened interest results in higher attendance, increased ticket sales, higher ratings on television broadcasts (greater ad revenue), higher pay-per-view buyrates, and sales of branded merchandise and recorded video footage.
 All of these contribute to the profit of the promotion company.

-Character/gimmick
+Character gimmicks

 In Latin America and English-speaking countries, most wrestlers (and other on-stage performers) portray character roles, sometimes with personalities wildly different from their own.
 These personalities are a gimmick intended to heighten interest in a wrestler without regard to athletic ability.
 Some can be unrealistic and cartoon-like (such as Doink the Clown), while others carry more verisimilitude (such as Chris Jericho, The Rock, John Cena, Steve Austin, and CM Punk).
 In lucha libre, many characters wear masks, adopting a secret identity akin to a superhero or a supervillain, a near-sacred tradition.

 An individual wrestler may use their real name, or a minor variation of it, for much of their career, such as Bret Hart, John Cena and Randy Orton.
 Others can keep one ring name for their entire career (Shawn Michaels, CM Punk and Ricky Steamboat), or may change from time to time to better suit the demands of the audience or company.
 Sometimes a character is owned and trademarked by the company, forcing the wrestler to find a new one when he leaves (although a simple typeset change, such as changing Rhyno to Rhino, can get around this), and sometimes a character is owned by the wrestler.
 Sometimes, a wrestler may change their legal name to obtain ownership of their ring name (Andrew Martin and Warrior).
 Many wrestlers (such as The Rock and The Undertaker) are strongly identified with their character, even responding to the name in public or between friends.
 Proper decorum is for wrestlers to refer to each other by their stage names/characters rather than their birth/legal names, unless otherwise introduced.
 A character can become so popular that it appears in other media (Hulk Hogan and El Santo) or even gives the performer enough visibility to enter politics (Antonio Inoki and Jesse Ventura).